 The Authority also collaborates with other emergency services, local authorities and other public bodies when it is advantageous to do so.

-On occasion it is appropriate for LFRA to utilise existing collaborative Framework Agreements or Contracts, such as those provided by the Crown Commercial Services (CCS) or other public buying organisations.
+On occasion, it is appropriate for LFRA to utilise existing collaborative Framework Agreements or Contracts, such as those provided by the Crown Commercial Services (CCS) or other public buying organisations.

-The Authority has a Procurement Strategy which defines the role of the Procurement function in the delivery of LFRA’s commitment to providing best value for money.
+The Authority has a Procurement Strategy which defines the role of the Procurement function in the delivery of LFRA’s commitment to providing the best value for money.
 This document identifies procurement’s priorities aligning with local, regional and national procurement policy and the critical actions required to deliver the strategy.

 As a public sector organisation, LFRA has to ensure it undertakes procurement activity in a transparent, fair and equitable way.
 The Authority has a duty to comply with the Public Contracts Regulations (2015), as well as internal procedures.
 The Authority sets out the way it buys Goods, Works and Services in its Contract Standing Orders although some general guidance is provided below.